ULTOMIRIS Concentrate for solution for infusion Ref.[50087] Active ingredients: Ravulizumab

 Absorption

-Because the route of ravulizumab administration is an intravenous infusion and the dosage form is a solution, 100% of the administered dose is considered bioavailable.
+Because the route of administration is an intravenous infusion and the pharmaceutical form is a solution, 100% of the administered dose of ravulizumab is considered bioavailable.
 The time to maximum observed concentration (tmax) is expected at the end of infusion (EOI) or soon after EOI.
 Therapeutic steady-state drug concentrations are reached after the first dose.

 Distribution

-The mean (standard deviation [SD]) volume of distribution at steady state for adult patients with PNH and adult and paediatric patients with aHUS on the studied weight-based dose regimen was 5.35 (0.92) L and 5.22 (1.85) L respectively.
+The mean (standard deviation [SD]) central volume and volume of distribution at steady state for adult and paediatric patients with PNH or aHUS and adult patients with gMG or NMOSD are presented in Table 24.

 Biotransformation and elimination